GenesisEducationKyiv/front-end-school-3-0-Nels0nMuntz/ADR.md

 **Disadvantages:**
 - The library with its plugins are quite heavy and will increase the bundle size

-**Rejected alternatives:**
+**Alternatives:**
 We considered alternatives such as `react-localization`, `react-intl`, and `@lingui/react`.
 Although some of them has smaller bundle sizes, they would require writing additional code to support features like components update, lazy loading, or fallback handling.
+So, react-i18next is the best choice.

 ## Status